 2. Gnome Tweak Tool

-Even though you may want to install Chrome first, the Gnome Tweak Tool is actually the app you should install before anything else.
-There’s no logical reasoning for it except that this is a must-have app for Gnome users.
-The Tweak tool grants you finer controls over how your Gnome desktop behaves and looks.
+Even though you may want to install Chrome first, the Gnome Tweak Tool is the app you should install before anything else.
+There’s no logical reasoning except this is a must-have app for Gnome users.
+The Tweak tool gives you finer controls over how your Gnome desktop behaves and looks.
 Quite frankly I can’t imagine using Gnome without it.
-Whether you would like to push the window buttons to the right or left, or you want to have the date displayed on the top bar, the Tweak tool has you covered.
-It also acts as an interface to manage your Gnome extensions which can be really helpful if you don’t use the Extensions extension.
+Whether you like to push the window buttons to the right or left, or you want to have the date displayed on the top bar, the Tweak tool has you covered.
+It also acts as an interface to manage your Gnome extensions which can be helpful if you don’t use the Extensions extension.
 Here are some of the things you can do with the Tweak tool:

 To install Gnome Tweak Tool, run the following command in a terminal window: